igvteam/juicebox.js/index.md

 **Sharing your maps:**

 The visualization state can be captured and shared by using the "Share" button.
-The generated URLs encapsulate the current state of the application and can be shared with anyone who has access to the files loaded.
+The generated URLs encapsulate the current state of the application with the exception of locally loaded files (that is, files loaded from the users hard-drive).
+Files shared via juicebox URLs can be public or private, and can be shared with anyone who has access to the files.
 The URLs do not have an expiration date.